 2. There Are (Slightly) Less Crowds

 Largely because of school vacation, the months of July and August are by the far the busiest in Acadia.
 This is the time of year when Mount Desert Island fills up quickly with traffic (both the car and hiker variety), parking lots reach capacity by mid-morning, and lodging becomes increasingly sparse—or inhibitively expensive.
-After Labor Day, although fall is still popular for its own reasons, the park is clearly easier to navigate and visit, and prices at area hotels drop off.
+If you’re visiting Acadia National Park in October, or just any time after Labor Day, the park is clearly easier to navigate and visit, and prices at area hotels drop off.

 3. Go Hiking in September